 A bug, nicknamed "Heartbleed," was recently discovered in a widely used method of protecting communications between your computer and your online services.

-Sign up here to receive our monthly email newsletter of Mac news and tips, and a link to your FREE Mac Keyboard Shortcuts booklet.
+Sign up here to receive our monthly email newsletter of Mac news and tips.

 All our Mac newsletters are archived here: